theproductiveprogrammer/koredb/README.md

 ```

 Your nodes should then move over to
-using the new log ('MyList2') and
+using the new log ('MyList2') as you -
-then - gradually, you can remove
+gradually - remove support for the
-support for the old log ('MyList1').
+old log ('MyList1').

 As older nodes continue to write to
 the old list the migrator node will
 migrate those records over to the